Data Science Approaches to Data Quality: From Raw Data to Datasets

 Data Version Control (DVC)

-Note that throughout the data preprocessing steps, we highly recommended deploying Data Version Control (DVC) utilizing data versioning tools for MLOps to help you track changes to all your datasets: raw, training, testing, evaluation, and validation.
+Note that throughout the data preprocessing steps, we highly recommended deploying Data Version Control (DVC) utilizing data versioning tools for MLOps to help you track changes to all your datasets: raw, training, validation, and test (evaluation).
 [Operations: MLOps, Continuous ML, & AutoML] Moreover, DVC allows version control of model artifacts, metadata, notations, and models.
 Furthermore, data must be properly labeled and defined to be meaningful.
 Metadata, the information describing the data, must be accurate and clear.
 Lastly, data preprocessing issues must be logged, tracked, and categorized.?Data preprocessing issues can be captured by major data categories, such as quantities, encoded data, structured text, and free text.

 Data Lineage Tracking (DLT)